Here are free simple knitting patterns. These projects are quick and easy so you can produce a finished item fast.

 Projects to avoid if you want to be finished fast

 Unless you’re very patient, it’s best to avoid attempting a large scarf or baby blanket if you’re looking for a fast project.
 Although it’s true that scarves and blankets are very simple knitting patterns, they actually take a surprisingly long time.
 If you want to be finished fast, you may give up before the project is finished!
-I’m not suggesting you never make a scarf or blanket; only consider knitting these if you don’t mind it taking a while.
+I’m not suggesting you never make a scarf or blanket; only consider knitting these if you don’t mind it taking a while, or if you can find a pattern that uses a large size of needle so it'll go faster.

 Help!
 I don’t know which one to make!